You have one of the following two use cases:

 If you want a basic black-and-white QR Code, go for the standard QR Code.
-But if the QR Codes are promotional or customer-facing, choose one of the custom design options.
+But if your use case is promotional or customer-facing, choose one of the other two design options.

-Also note that customized QR Codes attract 50-70% more scans as compared to plain black-and-white ones.
+Also, custom QR Codes attract 50-100% more scans than plain black-and-white ones.

 6. Specify Batch name and other details

-On selecting this option, you can export the QR Codes as label PDFs.
-Here you will get the option to choose the labels layout i.e. labels per sheet as per label size.
+This option allows you to export the QR Codes as label PDFs.
+Here you will get the option to choose the layout of the labels i.e. labels per sheet as per label size.

 For your reference, here is a detailed guide on QR Code labels.